bassarisse/CampJam2013/README.md

 -   Coffee: can be picked up by either the player or the workers.
 Increases the movement speed of the unit, but adding more caffeine to its' users organisms.
 -   Water bottle: reduces the caffeine level of the player.
 -   Donut: Heals the player.
--   Peaberry Coffee: increases the speed of the unit without increasing the caffeine level.
+-   PeaBerry Coffee: increases the speed of the unit without increasing the caffeine level.

 Gameplay: workers